 - Accessibility: Bank of America branches are prolific and easy to find in most of the country’s major population centers, with a few glaring exceptions.

-- Versatility: Bank of America has a large menu of loan products available in both secured and unsecured forms, giving businesses a lot of options.
+- Versatility: Bank of America has an extensive menu of loan products available in both secured and unsecured forms, giving businesses a lot of options.

-As well-established and protected as the bank may be, it’s hard to ignore Bank of America’s frequent legal and consumer issues.
+As well-established and protected as the bank might be, it’s hard to ignore Bank of America’s frequent legal and consumer issues.
 The sheer volume of customer complaints is also concerning.
 If you have an existing relationship with Bank of America and are satisfied with it, then it’s probably a good choice for your lending needs.
 Prospective customers may want to weigh their options and do some comparison shopping and take a look at the top small business loans instead.

 Looking for a loan or line of credit and want an alternative to Bank of America?
-See how the company compares to other bank lenders.
+Check out the top Bank Of America alternatives for businesses.